-Following the CogWatch concept, the first CogWatch prototype (Prototype I) consists of the two following subsystems: the CogWatch-Client and the CogWatch-Professional.
-The CogWatch-Client subsystem is responsible for monitoring patients' actions during ADL tasks and providing guidance and/or error-correction cues that will enable AADS patients to compete ADL tasks successfully.
-Prototype I is designed and developed to assist primarily with the tea making task (see D1.1 Report on scenarios).
-The CogWatch-Clinician subsystem is responsible for monitoring rehabilitation progress and storing data for statistical analysis that will be used to advance knowledge of the AADS and rehabilitation practices as well as improve the CogWatch system (Figure 3).
+The final CogWatch architecture was designed during the development of Prototype 2 (tooth brushing) and was based on the central subsystems of Prototype I: the CogWatch-Client and the CogWatch-Professional.
+The CogWatch-Client subsystem is responsible for allowing the patient to select the ADL task for execution, monitoring patients' actions during ADL tasks and providing guidance and/or error-correction cues that will enable AADS patients to compete the ADL task successfully.
+The final architecture is flexible and expandable enabling the integration of additional heterogeneous sensors that can extend the range of ADL tasks for cognitive rehabilitation.
+In the final version (Prototype III) of CogWatch (see Figure 3), the CogWatch Client supports both Prototype I (tea making task) and Prototype II (tooth brushing).
+The CogWatch-Clinician subsystem is responsible for monitoring rehabilitation progress in the selected ADL task.
+The Configuration module is responsible for session management (eg through the cue designer).
+Data from the rehabilitation sessions are stored in the Healthcare Server subsystem for statistical analysis that will be used to advance knowledge of the AADS and rehabilitation practices as well as improve the CogWatch system (Figure 3).